SpacehuhnTech/esp8266_deauther/README.md

 and this device can fall into the same category (even if it’s technically not the same).

 My intention with this project is to draw attention to this issue.
-This attack shows how vulnerable the 802.11 WiFi standard is and that we need to fix it.
+This attack shows how vulnerable the 802.11 WiFi standard is and that it has to be fixed.
 **A solution is already there, why don’t we use it?**

 # Tutorial